bendfold/react-n-redux-how-to-notes/src/content/markdown/selectors.md

 - As we changed the shape of the multiCounter reducer to include the selector functionality above, we needed to alter the tests and display level component to work with the new shape of the state object.

 - We now also fire off two actions as the component loads up.
-	- First we fire off the ``REQUEST_COUNTERS`` action, which triggers the isFetching flag on the state to true.
+	- First we fire off the ``FETCH_COUNTERS_REQUEST`` action, which triggers the isFetching flag on the state to true.
-	- Then, once the request returns the data, we fire the ``RECEIVE_COUNTERS`` action.
+	- Then, once the request returns the data, we fire the ``FETCH_COUNTERS_SUCCESS`` action.
 This action is picked up in two different reducers within the parent ``multiCounter`` reducer.
 		- In the ``counterCollection`` reducer it adds the payload to the current state.
 		- In the ``isFetching`` reducer it.